 Imagine that your produce is a living, breathing thing, and as it breathes, it exhales moisture.
 If you trap that moisture within the confines of the crisper drawer, you create humidity.
 But if you keep your produce in the plastic bags from the grocery store, the moisture that it exhales is trapped right up against the surface of the produce item, creating wetness.
 And wetness causes rot.
 You don't want that.

 So get rid of those bags when you get your produce home.
-It might seem strange to store your carrots loose in the crisper drawer, along with other unwrapped items like broccoli and eggplant.
+It might seem peculiar to store your carrots loose in the crisper drawer, along with other unwrapped items like broccoli and eggplant.
 But that's the right way to do it.
 Note too that items like cauliflower that come wrapped in plastic at the store should be unwrapped before storing them in the crisper.

 If you're doing it right, you might be able to look down and see actual droplets on the inner ceiling of the drawer (assuming your fridge shelves are transparent).